frobnitzem/libdag/README.md

 present.
-The implementation differs from others by allowing considerable flexibility in how the DAG manages its data so the library itself can provide only what is necessary to ensure correct execution order.
+The implementation differs from others by allowing considerable flexibility in how the DAG manages its data so the library itself can provide only what is necessary to ensure correct execution order -- children (aka dependencies) before parents (aka successors).

 Using the Library